Nemotron Streaming

 Pick Nemotron when…

-…you want a higher-quality English transcript with punctuation and capitalization out of the box, and you're OK segmenting utterances yourself (VAD or punctuation cue).
-For constrained-device iOS dictation with a built-in EOU signal, Parakeet-EOU is still the smaller and simpler choice.
+…you need multilingual streaming transcription (any of 40 language-locales) with punctuation and capitalization out of the box, and you're OK segmenting utterances yourself (VAD or punctuation cue).
+For constrained-device iOS dictation that's English-only with a built-in EOU signal, Parakeet-EOU is still the smaller choice.